-We want to express our appreciation to Mashhad University of Medical Sciences Vice-Chancellor for Research and Technology for supporting this study.
-We appreciate the assistance of the Clinical Research Development Unit of Akbar Hospital in performing this research
+We would like to express our appreciation to Vice-Chancellor for Research and Technology, Mashhad University of Medical Sciences, Mashhad, Iran for supporting this study.
+We also appreciate the assistance of the director of Clinical Research Development Unit of Akbar Hospital in Mashhad.